 For this performance measure, there is no single data source.
 Instead, tracking these metrics will require Council staff to stay aware of projects implemented in the Delta.
-These sources will be tracked at least annually on a recurring basis, but may be updated more frequently as Council staff become aware of projects.
-Any subsidence reversal project implemented by a state or local agency in the Delta is likely to be subject to Council's early consultation process for potential covered actions, determining consistency with the Delta Plan.
+These sources will be tracked at least annually on a recurring basis but may be updated more frequently as Council staff become aware of projects.
+Subsidence reversal projects implemented by a state or local agency in the Delta are likely to be subject to Council's process for potential covered actions to determine consistency with the Delta Plan.
 However, Council staff will review the identified sources for information on projects.